cfares-prog/3dmeshengine/README.md

-personal project inspired by Tsoding's video about how simple math can be used for 3d graphics and how those same formulas can make a simple yet impressive 3d engine without the use of OpenGL or WebGL;

-the goal here is to expand on the functions made in the video and potentially expand it to a full fledged web page, that can be used to draw shapes in a 3D space for educational visuals of motions in geometric spaces like:
--translations.
--rotation.
--homothety.
--similarity.

-while also showing an approximation of where the center of gravity should be, given the coordinates and the edges of the shape. later plans might include adding the option of weight or density for a more accurate representation of the center of gravity.
+The primary goal of this project is to serve as an educational tool for visualizing geometric transformations in 3D space, such as:

+Translation

+Rotation

+Homothety (scaling)

+Similarity transformations

+Rather than prioritizing performance or graphical fidelity, the emphasis is on clarity, mathematical correctness, and understanding the underlying concepts.

+Current Features

+Basic 3D shape representation using vertices and edges

+Simple 3D projection without hardware-accelerated graphics APIs

+Mathematical transformations applied directly to vertex data

+Approximation of the center of gravity based on vertex coordinates and edge structure

+Planned Features

+Expansion into a web-based visualization (no WebGL)

+Interactive controls for applying transformations

+Improved center of gravity calculations

+Optional weight or density values for more accurate mass distribution

+Use as an educational visual aid for geometric motion and spatial reasoning

+Inspiration

+Tsoding’s work on minimal, math-first graphics programming

+Linear algebra and geometry as the foundation of 3D graphics